kgisl/pythonFDP/notes/cs3003-unit4.md

 ```

 ### Quiz
 What is printed by the following statements?
+Or, what is the output of the following statements?

 ```python
 alist = [4,2,8,6,5]